Sitewide Dots

 Directions for Use

-• Drag Text and/or Raw HTML blocks to this dot to create a custom Footer.
+• Drag Text and/or Raw HTML blocks to this dot to create a custom footer.

 Build the footer here in this dot, by dragging over a Text Block and, if necessary, a Raw HTML Block.